 Buyers Should Beware of DIY Estate Planning, With Good Reason

-caution anyone who intends to save a few dollars by using a generic “one-size-fits-all” form you found on the internet or in a do-it-yourself book, that you’ll be setting your family up for a rude awakening when they learn that part or all of your will, trust, or medical or financial power of attorney isn’t legally valid or won’t work as you’d anticipated!
+We’d caution anyone against saving a few dollars by using a generic “one-size-fits-all” form you found on the internet or in a do-it-yourself book, as you could very well be setting your family up for a rude awakening when they learn that part or all of your will, trust, or medical or financial power of attorney isn’t legally valid or won’t work as you’d anticipated!
 To make things worse, thousands of dollars will likely then be spent by your loved ones working with the estate planning attorney that you should have hired the first time around to resolve any lingering estate issues.

 Estate Lawyers Can Help You Sort Out Complex Financial & Medical Situations

 Take a deep look at your life and your assets to see if you fit into one or more of the following categories:

 - You have minor children

 - You recently lost a spouse or other family member